sgod1/install-instana/README.md

 instana semantic version: 3.283.450-0 kubectl-instana version 1.1.1 (commit=6e0290eeb35fb028c81da94fb88cda786e55f14b, date=2024-11-13T13:51:42Z, defaultInstanaVersion=3.283.457-0)
 ```

+If you see mismatch between configured versions and plugin version, check that plugin version is downloaded<br/>
+and run `0-install-kubectl-plugin.sh`.<br/>

 Instana is upgraded to the versions reported by the `check-version-config.sh` script.<br/>